eecs394-s18/deliberate/README.md

 # Deploying changes
 Any changes to the master branch will be detected by Heroku and will trigger a re-build.
 After the build is complete, you will be able to access the new version at the same link = https://red394-deliberate.herokuapp.com/

+# FireBase Access
+To access to database of this Web App, you need to send an email to @ to get access to the database.
+When you first enter the database, you click on Get Start.
+In the recent projects, you can find deliberate database.
+After entering the database, on the left side, you can click on database, and you will see all the information about our database.

 # Link to private google document with account information of delployment services